 This breed is originally from Argentina.
 Antonio Nores Martinez bred it in 1928, with the purpose of creating an ideal hunting dog that could take down big game, and at the same time, be a loving and friendly family dog.
 It became the first authentic Argentina dog breed.

-The base of this dog was the now-extinct Cordoba Dog, a fierce, strong and brave fighting dog.
-Nonetheless, even though it had the physical aptitude, it lacked the ability for hunting in a group.
+The base of this dog was the now-extinct Cordoba Dog, a fierce, strong, and brave fighting dog.
+Nonetheless, even though it had physical aptitude, it lacked the ability for hunting in a group.
 Therefore, Antonio Nores crossbred it with the following breeds: